IntelSoftware/SYCL_101/modern/4_hash_tables.rst

 Now, we will move to the map containers, starting with **std::unordered_map**.
 According to C++ reference:

     :code:`std:unordered_map` is an associative container that contains key-value pairs with unique keys.
 Search, insertion, and removal of elements have average constant-time complexity.

 It means that the most important information about :code:`std::unordered_map` is that is stores **key-value pairs**, where **key is unique** and the average access time is **constant**.

-Example :code:`std::unordered_map` declaration where key is type of int and value is type of std::string is shown in code below:
+Example :code:`std::unordered_map` declaration where key is type of int and value is type of :code:`std::string` is shown in code below:

 .. code-block:: cpp